-This page gives access to an archive of UK news that I have compiled since 2006 (and extended retrospectively back to 2003) using the sort of display technology that was used for Ceefax/Oracle Teletext pages that were in use for British TV during the period 1974-2012.
+This page gives access to an archive of UK news that I compiled from 2006 (and extended retrospectively back to 2003) to 2020, using the sort of display technology that was used for Ceefax/Oracle Teletext pages that were in use for British TV during the period 1974-2012.
 To select a page, choose from the panel on the left.
 They have been created using the BeebEm emulator for the BBC Micro computer - the type of technology that would have been used originally.
 For more information, see for example http://en.wikipedia.org/wiki/Ceefax

 Note that all headlines are truncated to 39 characters, as per the limitations of Teletext display technology, which means that some words are shortened to fit.
 Data sources are the BBC, the Met.
 Office, Weather Online, Weather Underground, and the Official Charts Company.
 Any mistakes are my own.